 Also, your body may not be able to transform high doses of folic acid into the active form of vitamin B9.
 Consequently, unmetabolized folic acid can damage your immune system.

 What is vitamin B9 deficiency?

-Vitamin B9 deficiency is a medical condition characterized by low levels of folate.
-It can be caused by a poor diet, alcoholism, and malabsorptive disorders, such as celiac disease and inflammatory bowel disease.
-Some of the symptoms of folate deficiency are fatigue, mouth sores, and tongue swelling.
-This nutrient deficiency can cause anemia, whose symptoms include weakness, shortness of breath, and irritability.
+This deficiency is a medical condition characterized by low levels of folate.
+Some of the vitamin B9 deficiency symptoms are fatigue, mouth sores, and tongue swelling.
+Moreover, B9 deficiency can be caused by a poor diet, alcoholism, and malabsorptive disorders, such as celiac disease and inflammatory bowel disease.
+Sometimes, folate deficiency causes anemia.
+Its symptoms include weakness, shortness of breath, and irritability.